aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/_index.md

 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DatabarExpanded, "");
 ```

-## Step 2: Generate a Barcode with GS1 Encoding
+## Step 2: How to set GS1 – Generate a barcode with strict GS1 validation

-Now, we will set the codetext with GS1Encoding check and save the generated barcode image.
+Enable GS1‑only encoding, assign a GS1‑compliant codetext, and save the image:

 ```csharp
 gen.CodeText = "(01)12345678901231";